 Hapuna Beach State Recreation Area has been voted as one of the best public beaches in the world by Dr. Beach and other top international surveys, stretching for more than 61 acres across the waterfront near the town of Kawaihae.
 The popular Big Island beach is one of Hawai'i's most beautiful white sand beaches, spanning half a mile of the island's western coastline.
 Swimmers, surfers, and snorkelers can enjoy calm, warm water conditions, while hikers can join with with the Ala Kahakai National Historic Trail and explore ancient trails and landmarks throughout the island, including several anchialine ponds.
-The recreation area is home to rental facilities for boogie boards, beach equipment, and snorkeling gear, along with the delicious Tree Frogs Cafe, which serves up casual lunch fare.
+The recreation area is home to rental facilities for boogie boards, beach equipment, and snorkeling gear.
 Lifeguards are staffed at the park year-round, with overnight camping spots available with permits.

 Kä‘anapali Beach is one of the most popular beaches on Maui, located directly in front of the grand Kä‘anapali resort hotels.
 Historically, the beach was revered in indigenous Hawai'ian culture as a site for recently-departed souls to journey on to the next realms.
 Today, the beach is best known as the site of Black Rock, or Pu'u Keka'a, a lava-formed rock formation that is a popular site for cliff jumpers.
 Snorkeling conditions at the beach are also excellent when waters are calm, with ample waterfront space offered for swimmers and bodyboarders.
 Swimmers should note that rip currents may occur when the surf is up and should exercise appropriate caution.
 Nearby, the Whalers Village shopping center is home to lovely boutique stores and the Whalers Village Museum, which details the history of whaling practices in Hawai'i during the 19th century.